← Crowd & Courage

 09 — Children's Privacy

-The Platform is not directed at anyone under 18.
-We do not knowingly collect personal information from minors.
-If you believe a minor has provided information to us, contact privacy@crowdandcourage.com and we will delete it.
+The Platform is not directed at anyone under 18, and you must be at least 18 to use it.
+We do not knowingly collect personal information from anyone under 18.
+If you believe someone under 18 has provided information to us, contact privacy@crowdandcourage.com and we will delete it.

 10 — Changes to This Policy